 Dekoloniale Memory Culture in the City

-As a participatory solidarity project of historical-political education, we have set ourselves the goal of working with experts and activists worldwide to explore the past and present of the (anti-)colonial in Berlin, in the rest of Germany and in Germany's former colonies explore and make visible online.
-Colonial history is always also a global history of entanglements: histories of life, places, objects and institutions connect Europe with Africa, Asia, Oceania, Australia and America.
+As a participatory and solidarity-based project in the field of historical-political education, our goal was to work with experts and activists around the world to explore and make visible the past and present of (anti-)colonialism in Berlin, in other parts of Germany, and in Germany’s former colonies.
+Colonial history is always also a history of global entanglements: the histories of lives, places, objects, and institutions link Europe with Africa, Asia, Oceania, Australia, and the Americas.

-Dekoloniale Memory Culture in the City is a joint project of Berlin Postkolonial eV , Each One Teach One - EOTO eV , Initiative Black People in Germany - ISD-Bund eV and the Stiftung Stadtmuseum Berlin .
-The state network Berlin Development Policy Advice - BER eV supports the project as a partner.
-In addition, we cooperate closely with the German Museum of Technology and the Berlin district museums in Treptow-Köpenick, Friedrichshain-Kreuzberg, Charlottenburg-Wilmersdorf and Berlin-Mitte.
+Dekoloniale Memory Culture in the City was a joint project of Berlin Postkolonial eV , Each One Teach One - EOTO eV , Initiative Black People in Germany - ISD-Bund eV and the Stiftung Stadtmuseum Berlin .
+In addition, we cooperated closely with the German Museum of Technology and the Berlin district museums in Treptow-Köpenick, Friedrichshain-Kreuzberg, Charlottenburg-Wilmersdorf and Berlin-Mitte.
 The project is funded by the Berlin Senate Department for Culture and Europe and the German Federal Cultural Foundation.

 Wilhelmstrasse 92